gauravreddy08/pytorch-vision-transformer/README.md

 <a href="https://colab.research.google.com/github/gauravreddy08/pytorch-vision-transformer/blob/main/vit-replication.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a><b>&nbsp&nbsp&nbsp</b>
 <a href="https://deepnote.com/viewer/github/gauravreddy08/pytorch-vision-transformer/blob/main/vit-replication.ipynb" target="_parent"><img src="https://deepnote.com/static/buttons/view-in-deepnote-white-small.svg" alt="Open In Colab"/> </a> </p>

-This repo lays out a guide for the unoffcial implementation of the Vision Transformer (ViT), inspired from the paper "*[An Image Is Worth 16X16 Words: Transformers For Image Recognition At Scale](https://arxiv.org/abs/2010.11929)*", in **PyTorch**.
+This repo lays out a guide for the unoffcial implementation of the **Vision Transformer (ViT)**, inspired from the paper "*[An Image Is Worth 16X16 Words: Transformers For Image Recognition At Scale](https://arxiv.org/abs/2010.11929)*", in **PyTorch**.
 Being a considerable *novice* myself, I tried to explain all the math, literature and code in a quite simpler manner.

-> For some reason, GitHub is failing to render the `vit-replication.ipynb` notebook, however, you can directly access it on [**Colab**](https://colab.research.google.com/github/gauravreddy08/pytorch-vision-transformer/blob/main/vit-replication.ipynb) or view it using [**DeepNote**](https://deepnote.com/viewer/github/gauravreddy08/pytorch-vision-transformer/blob/main/vit-replication.ipynb).
+> For some reason, GitHub is unable to render the `vit-replication.ipynb` notebook, however, you can directly access it on [**Colab**](https://colab.research.google.com/github/gauravreddy08/pytorch-vision-transformer/blob/main/vit-replication.ipynb) or view it using [**DeepNote**](https://deepnote.com/viewer/github/gauravreddy08/pytorch-vision-transformer/blob/main/vit-replication.ipynb).

 ###### Let's get started...

 # Overview

-When replicating a paper, we need to take note of these three things mainly, the **input**, **architecture** of the model, and finally the training and model **hyperparameters** used.
+When replicating a paper, we need to take a note of these three things mainly, the **input**, **architecture** of the model, and finally the training and model **hyperparameters** used.
 Of course, all these details would be sprinkled throughout the entire paper, but in our case, "most" of the details lie behind the **"[Equation 1-4](https://arxiv.org/pdf/2010.11929.pdf#page=4)"**, the **"[Figure 1: Model overview](https://arxiv.org/pdf/2010.11929.pdf#page=3)"** and the **"[Table 1: Details of Vision Transformer model variants](https://arxiv.org/pdf/2010.11929.pdf#page=5)"**

 > **Vision Transformer (ViT) paper: [**`An Image Is Worth 16X16 Words`**](https://arxiv.org/abs/2010.11929)**